matrix-org/matrix-spec-proposals/proposals/2229-rebind-existing-3pid.md

 currently have bound to their Matrix ID, and bind/unbind addresses as they desire.

-When implementating this functionality, a technicality in the spec was found to prevent certain abilities for a user.
+When implementing this functionality, a technicality in the spec was found to prevent certain abilities for a user.
 A user could not add a 3PID to their homeserver before binding it to an identity server.
 It also prevents users from binding the same 3PID to multiple identity servers.
 The line "The